frckbrice/immigration-management-mobile-app/README.md

 5. Prepare release notes and store assets
 6. Submit builds to App Store Connect and Google Play Console

-Built and maintained by the Patrick Digital Services engineering team.
-Reach out via the project channel for support or onboarding requests.
+Built and maintained by the Avom brice. check me at https://maebrieporfolio.vercel.app.